Liver Diseases

 Any of these factors can cause inflammation in the liver and can lead to scarring in the liver.
 Severe scarring is what we refer to as cirrhosis.
 With cirrhosis, your liver must work harder to perform its vital functions and doesn’t always do its full job.
 This is what causes many of the symptoms associated with liver disease.

-Your doctor will do a thorough overview of your history and a series of test that may include the following:
+Your specialist will do a thorough overview of your history and a series of tests that may include the following:

 • Physical exam to look for signs of cirrhosis such as red palms, spiderlike veins on your face or body, and fluid build-up in your abdomen

-• Lab test that may include liver enzymes and kidney function
+• Lab test that may include liver enzymes, kidney function and blood counts

-• Screening for viral hepatitis through blood test
+• Screening for viral hepatitis and other causes of liver disease through blood tests

-• A Fibroscan which is a 10-minute scan of your liver and spleen that is done in the office
+• A FibroScan, which is a quick, noninvasive liver and spleen scan done in the office

 • An EGD which is a scope of your esophagus or “food pipe”

-• A liver biopsy which is when a sample of your liver is tested for disease
+• A liver biopsy which is when a sample of your liver is evaluated under a microscope

 Diagnosis of Liver Diseases

-Your doctor will do a thorough overview of your history and a series of test that may include the following:
+Your specialist will do a thorough overview of your history and a series of tests that may include the following:

 • Physical exam to look for signs of cirrhosis such as red palms, spiderlike veins on your face or body, and fluid build-up in your abdomen

-• Lab test that may include liver enzymes and kidney function
+• Lab test that may include liver enzymes, kidney function and blood counts

-• Screening for viral hepatitis through blood test
+• Screening for viral hepatitis and other causes of liver disease through blood tests

-• A Fibroscan which is a 10-minute scan of your liver and spleen that is done in the office
+• A FibroScan, which is a quick, noninvasive liver and spleen scan done in the office

 • An EGD which is a scope of your esophagus or “food pipe”

-• A liver biopsy which is when a sample of your liver is tested for disease
+• A liver biopsy which is when a sample of your liver is evaluated under a microscope

 Liver diseases can manifest in many different forms and each person is different.
 IU Health providers develop individualized treatment plans based on your specific case.
 While not all liver diseases have a cure, our providers will do their best to bring you back to your typical daily living.